Selective Writing

 Q: Can my child use a dictionary or calculator?

 A: No. No external aids are permitted during the test.
+Computers are provided at the test centre but can only be used for the test interface.
 This is why mental maths skills and natural vocabulary (built through reading) are so important.

 Start Your Preparation Today